24th April, 2026

 Pros:

 • Fees vary depending on your sales volume.
-Though the fees may seem expensive to a smaller retailer, especially if they’re low-priced items, for larger retailers, they definitely seem to be more reasonable, at anything below 2.9%. (depending on their sale volume).
+Though the fees may seem expensive to a smaller retailer, especially if they’re low priced items, for larger retailers, they definitely see to be more reasonable, at anything below 2.9% (depending on their sale volume).

 • Secure as you have to log into your account

-• PayPal offers a wide range of products for online retailers including credit options.
+• PayPal offer a wide range of products for online retailers including credit options.
 This gives online retailers the choice of what will suit their company most.

-• If you’re a Subscription based retailer, PayPal ensures that setting up subscriptions is quick and easy.
+If you’re a Subscription based retailer, PayPal ensure that setting up subscriptions is quick and easy.

 Limitations:

-• For payments processed through PayPal, it can take up to 3 days for the process to be complete (in your account).
-This means that if you are a small retailer, you must be able to accommodate for enough cash flow on a daily basis to tide you over until payments have been put into your account.
+• For payments processed through PayPal, they can take up to 3 days for the process to be complete (in your account).
+This means that if you are a small retailer, you must be able to accomodate for enough cash flow on a daily basis to tide you over until payments have been put into your account.

 • As mentioned before, small purchases have large fees.
 For instance, if your business only takes £1000 a month, you will be subjected to a 3.4% fee + 20p per transaction made.
 This means that smaller purchases end up becoming less valuable.